chrishuges/projectsWorkspace/sorensenLab/relatedToDlg2/sequencing20211104_ef1MetabolismSenPmid29873416/20211104File1_rawSequencingDataProcessing.md

 This document describes the reprocessing of some RNAseq data from a previous publication.
 Specifically:

-"BET bromodomain dependency in EWS/ETS driven Ewing Sarcoma"
+"EWS‐FLI1 reprograms the metabolism of Ewing sarcoma cells via positive regulation of glutamine import and serine‐glycine biosynthesis"
-GEO: 113604, PMID: 29898995
+GEO: GSE103843, PMID: 29873416

+From the methods of the paper:

+"For analysis of whole transcriptome profiles, we transfected cells (4 × 105 cells per well of a 6‐well plate) grown overnight with 20 nM siRNA complexed with 5 μL RNAi‐Max and harvested cells 24 or 48 h post‐transfection.
+We purified total RNA using the Maxwell 16 LEV SimplyRNA cells kit (Promega), confirmed decreased expression of EWS‐FLI1 and selected target genes by qPCR analysis (Figure S1A) and prepared poly‐A selected RNA libraries that we sequenced on an Illumina HiSeq2000 (Illumina, San Diego, CA).
+We aligned RNA‐sequencing (RNA‐seq) reads to the hg19 reference genome using Linux TopHat."

 ### Description

-I am interested in the CHLA10 RNAseq data where they have knocked down EWS-FLI1 expression.
+I am interested in the TC32 RNAseq data where they have knocked down EWS-FLI1 expression.
 I want to reprocess these to get expression data, .

 I am going to use [sraDownloader](https://github.com/s-andrews/sradownloader) to get at these data.
 I am going to save them in the directory `/mnt/Data/chughes/projectsRepository/sorensenLab/relatedToDlg2/sequencing20211103_brdInhibitionGollavilliPmid29898995/`.